-This training is new and will be conducted 3 times in the Spring of 2003.
-It is an advanced and specialized training covering the topic of APS evaluations and service planning in facilities.
-Participants will have already attended the Basic Skills training.
+This two day training is an advanced and specialized training covering the topic of APS evaluations and service planning in facilities.
+It provides participants an excellent opportunity to learn about and discuss the function of Adult Protective Services in facilities.
+The curriculum furthers an understanding of the difference between protecting disabled adults and regulating facilities, stresses collaboration with other agencies and disciplines, and covers diverse methods of protecting disabled adults in facilities.
+Participants will have already attended the APS Basic Skills training.
 This training session will offer more in-depth knowledge and skills pertaining to APS in facility settings.